mnsupreme/MEAN_templates/README.md

 }
 module.exports = new PluralNamingConventionPascalCase();

-description: creates a new server side controller to be filled in supported filetype: .js where to find: MEAN_server_controller.sublime-snippet
+description: creates a new server side controller to be filled in <br />
+supported filetype: .js <br />
+where to find: MEAN_server_controller.sublime-snippet

 #mean function